-Multiple UFOs On The Monon RailroadFirst Published: October 15, 2018 Last updated: October 29th, 2018 Estimated Reading Time: 6 minutes 1 comment
+Multiple UFOs On The Monon RailroadFirst Published: October 15, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 6 minutes Posted in: UFOs 1 comment

 A sighting of strange aerial activity by a railroad train crew in October 1958 is most definitely one of the most intriguing UFO accounts on record.
 Not least due to the fact the train they viewed the incident from was speeding along the tracks at the time, pulling no less than fifty-six train-cars behind them.
 Just to put that in perspective, that is a “more than half a mile of cars”.
 The incident would last over an hour and take place over many miles of Indiana railroad.